kateuj/instacook/README.md

 * View, edit and delete cookbooks that were made in a previous session.
 * View, edit and delete recipes that were made in a previous session.
-![Home page mobile screenshot](assets/readme-images/mobile-home-page.png) A barista trainer would get users to open the page on their phones collectively to access the game as a quick and fun ice breaker before commencing a practical course.
+![Home page mobile screenshot](assets/readme-images/mobile-home-page.png) A barista trainer would get users to open the page on their phones collectively to access the app as a quick and fun ice breaker before commencing a practical course.
 The mobile view makes it easy for the site to be accessed anywhere.

 ## Site Purpose